Mapping class groups of Heegaard splittings: Stabilized Splittings

-There is an automorphism of $(\Sigma, H_1, H_2)$ that restricts to a Dehn twist along $S_1 \cap \Sigma$ and a second automorphism that restricts to a Dehn twist along $S_2 \cap \Sigma$.
-Because the complement in $\Sigma$ of the loops $S_1 \cap \Sigma$ and $S_2 \cap \Sigma$ is a collection of disks, a result of Penner~\cite{pen:pseudo} implies that the composition of these two Dehn twists is pseudo Anosov. \end{proof}
+There is an automorphism of $(\Sigma, H^-, H^+)$ that restricts to a Dehn twist along $S_1 \cap \Sigma$ and a second automorphism that restricts to a Dehn twist along $S_2 \cap \Sigma$.
+Because the complement in $\Sigma$ of the loops $S_1 \cap \Sigma$ and $S_2 \cap \Sigma$ is a collection of disks, a Theorem of Penner~\cite{pen:pseudo} implies that a composition of powers of these two Dehn twists is pseudo Anosov. \end{proof}